gdubw/gng/README.md

 # GNG is Not Gradle

 I worked on a lot of gradle-based projects with different gradle versions.
-A global installed gradle distribution  not only make no sense to me but also sometimes confuses me which gradle version I ran from command line.
+A global installed gradle distribution  not only make no sense to me because I alwasy Gradle Wrapper.
 Keep typing `./gradlew` is cumbersome.
 Even worse when you have to type `../gradlew`, or `../../gradlew`.

 GNG is a script that automatically search your `gradlew` when you are inside your Gradle project and execute it.
 It also provides a bootstrap function installing any Gradle wrapper version you prefer If you are creating a new Gradle project.